Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Cosmological Evolution and Phenomenology

 \subsection{Boltzmann Equations}

-To determine the relic abundance of the dark sector, we track the cosmological evolution of the comoving number densities $Y_{S_i}=n_{S_i}/s$ as a function of $x=M_{S_A}/T$.
-We assume vanishing particle--antiparticle asymmetries in the dark sector, so that for the complex field $S_A$ one has $Y_{S_A}=Y_{S_A^\dagger}$; for brevity we denote both by $Y_{S_A}$ (and similarly for the equilibrium yields).
-In the collision terms, however, we keep the particle content explicit in the reaction labels: in particular, annihilation into the SM and conversion processes involving $S_A$ are written with particle--antiparticle initial states, $S_A S_A^\dagger\leftrightarrow\cdots$, while $S_B$ is a real field.
-We write the collision terms in a form that vanishes in equilibrium, ensuring detailed balance channel by channel.
-Including all relevant number-changing processes, the coupled system reads:
+To determine the relic abundance of the dark sector, we track the comoving number densities \(Y_{S_i}=n_{S_i}/s\), where \(s\) is the entropy density, as a function of \(x=M_{S_A}/T\).
+We assume vanishing particle--antiparticle asymmetries in the dark sector.
+Thus, for the complex field \(S_A\), one has \(Y_{S_A}=Y_{S_A^\dagger}\), and we denote both quantities by \(Y_{S_A}\), with the same convention for the corresponding equilibrium yields.
+Accordingly, when converting the asymptotic yield into the relic density of the complex scalar sector, both the \(S_A\) and \(S_A^\dagger\) populations are included.
+In the reaction labels, however, we keep the particle content explicit.

+The relic-density calculation is performed with the multicomponent routines of \texttt{micrOMEGAs}~\cite{micromegas}, with the relevant matrix elements generated by \texttt{CalcHEP}~\cite{calchep}.
+The computation includes the full set of processes generated for the model and retained in the numerical analysis.
+The equations below are therefore not intended as an exhaustive transcription of the numerical reaction network.
+Instead, they display the structure of the coupled evolution and the leading number-changing processes that control the relic abundance in the cosmological regimes considered here.
+We write